-- copying someone else's work in part or in whole, and presenting it as their own - using material directly from books, journals, CDs or the internet without reference to the source - building on the ideas of another person without reference to the source - buying, stealing or borrowing another person's work and presenting it as their own - submitting work to which another person such as a parent, coach or subject expert has contributed substantially - using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement - paying someone to write or prepare material - breaching school examination rules - using non-approved aides during an assessment task - contriving false explanations to explain work not handed in by the due date - assisting another student to engage in malpractice.
+- Copying someone else's work in part or in whole and presenting it as their own. - Using material directly from books, journals, CDs or the internet without reference to the source. - Building on the ideas of another person without reference to the source. - Buying, stealing or borrowing another person's work and presenting it as their own. - Submitting work to which another person such as a parent, coach or subject expert has contributed substantially. - Using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement. - Paying someone to write or prepare material. - Breaching school examination rules. - Using non-approved aides during an assessment task. - Contriving false explanations to explain work not handed in by the due date. - Assisting another student to engage in malpractice.

 Malpractice in any form, including plagiarism, is unacceptable.
-The ESA NSW treats allegations of malpractice very seriously and detected malpractice will limit a student's marks and jeopardise their HSC.
+NESA treats allegations of malpractice very seriously and detected malpractice will limit a student's marks and jeopardise their HSC.
 Should malpractice be suspected, students will be required to demonstrate that all unacknowledged work is entirely their own.
-Serious and deliberate acts of malpractice amount to corrupt conduct and, where appropriate, the ESA NSW will report matters to the Independent Commission Against Corruption.
+Serious and deliberate acts of malpractice amount to corrupt conduct and, where appropriate, NESA will report matters to the Independent Commission Against Corruption.

-20. OHS Processes for dealing with malpractice
+19. OHS processes for dealing with malpractice